JuliaIO/ProtoBuf.jl/USAGE.md

 ````

 ## Equality &amp; Hash Value
 It is possible for fields marked as optional to be in an &quot;unset&quot; state.
-Even bits type fields (`isbits(T) == true`) can be in this state though they may have valid contents.
+Even bits type fields (`isbitstype(T) == true`) can be in this state though they may have valid contents.
 Such fields should then not be compared for equality or used for computing hash values.
-All ProtoBuf compatible types must override `hash`, `isequal` and `==` methods to handle this.
-The following unexported utility methods can be used for this purpose:
+All ProtoBuf compatible types, by virtue of extending abstract `ProtoType` type, override `hash`, `isequal` and `==` methods to handle this.
+The following unexported utility methods can be used for this purpose, in cases where it is not possible to extend `ProtoType`:

 - `protohash(v)` : hash method that considers fill status of types
 - `protoeq{T}(v1::T, v2::T)` : equality method that considers fill status of types
 - `protoisequal{T}(v1::T, v2::T)` : isequal method that considers fill status of types

-The code generator already generates code for the types it generates overriding `hash`, `isequal` and `==` appropriately.

 ## Other Methods
 - `copy!{T}(to::T, from::T)` : shallow copy of objects